moyano83/High-Performance-Spark/README.md

 `Datasets` are like RDD with additional schema information used to provide more efficient storage and optimization. `DataFrames` are like `Datasets` of special `Row[T]` objects.

 #### Getting Started with the SparkSession (Or HiveContext or SQLContext)
-SparkSession is the entry point for an SparkSQL application, we can get a new session (or an existing one if it exists) calling `SparkSession.getBuilder().getOrCreate()`, calling `enableHiveSupport()` (which is a shortcut for `config(key,value)`)will configure the classpath to use Hive.
+SparkSession is the entry point for an SparkSQL application, we can get a new session (or an existing one if it exists) calling `SparkSession.getBuilder().getOrCreate()`, calling `enableHiveSupport()` (which is a shortcut for `config(key,value)`) will configure the classpath to use Hive.
 Prior to Spark 2.0 we had to use `HiveContext` and `SQLContext`, `HiveContext` is preferred as it has better parser and UDF support.
 To enable Hive support you need both _spark-sql_ and _spark-hive_ dependencies.
 The SparkSession supports JSON format, it can be loaded using `session.read.json(path)`.

 #### Basic of Schemas
-SparkSQL can infer schemas on loading, print it (`.printSchema()`), but it is also possible to create the schema programmatically using `StructType`.
+SparkSQL can infer schemas on loading, print it (`dataframe.printSchema()`), but it is also possible to create the schema programmatically using `StructType`.

 #### DataFrame API
 You don't need to register temporary tables to work with dataframes.
 Transformations in Dataframes uses restricted syntax expressions that the optimizer is able to inspect.
 Dataframes accepts SparkSQL expressions instead of lambdas, columns are accessed with the `apply` function.
 Dataframes provide operators defined on the column class like `and` to act in more than one column: `df.filter(df("column").and(df("column2") > 0))`.
 There is a lot of functions defined in the package `org.apache.spark.sql.functions`. `coalesce(col1, col2,...)` returns the first non null column, `nanv1(col1, col2,...)` returns the first non-Nan value. `na` helps handle missing data.
 Other useful options are `dropDuplicates()` which can drop also duplicates based on a subset of the columns.